 Why does it work?
 Well you know, sometimes you want to paint your home all one colour, which means you probably have to account for a multitude of exposures.
 And while I do prefer a warmer white in a north facing room, as you can see above and below, Silver Satin holds it’s own, even though it’s slightly cooler feeling in comparison to the warmer whites.

 - The most gray – BM Silver Satin (and really, it’s not white)

-- The warmest: SW Creamy and BM Acadia White are pretty comparable
+- The warmest: SW Creamy and BM Timid White are pretty comparable

 - The most popular: BM Simply White